orcodeep/CSAPP/labs/malloc/malloclab-handout(2)/README.md

 _This is the handout given in 2017 for malloclab by utah uni_

+`mm_check` and `mm_can_free` are debugging functions and they cause performance loss.<br>
+However, the driver is smarter than that.
+Almost all versions of the malloc lab driver (mdriver.c) work in two distinct phases:

+- Correctness Phase: It runs specific traces (like amptjp-bal.rep) and aggressively calls mm_check and `mm_can_free` to ensure your logic is sound.
+It does not time this phase.

+- Performance Phase: It runs the large traces without calling your checker functions.
+It only measures the time taken by mm_malloc and mm_free.

+So to see the naive implementation's score use `-n` flag.<br>
+<pre>./mdriver -n -t traces</pre>
+This is the mechanism the instructors left in for exactly this scenario (or for when a student is stuck debugging a segfault and wants to turn off their broken checker)

+Although to pass the score should be evaluated without the `-n` flag. `mm_check` & `mm_can_free` are not something the C standard recommends for allocators.

 **Getting Started**

-Start by unpacking malloclab-handout.zip.
+Start by unpacking malloclab-handout(2017).zip.
 The only file you will be modifying and handing in is "mm.c".
 The "mdriver.c" program is a driver program that allows you to evaluate the performance of your solution.
 Use make to generate the driver code and run it as

 <pre>$ ./mdriver -t &lt;traces folder&gt; </pre>
-or use -f for a single trace file.
+or use -f for a single trace file. -n to check score of naive implementation.

 See Trace-based Driver Program section below for information about command-line flags to mdriver.